chrisking/PersonalizePOC/README.md

 1. Validating and Importing Item-Metadata [In Development] - `Validating_and_Importing_Item_Metadata.ipynb`
-1. Creating and Evaluating Your First Solutions - `Creating_and_Evaluating_Solutions.ipynb`
+1. Creating and Evaluating Your First Solutions - `Deploying_Campaigns_and_Interacting.ipynb`
-1. Deploying Your Campaigns and Interacting with Personalize - `Creating_and_Evaluating_Solutions.ipynb`
 1. Importing Item / User metadata [In Development]
 1. Creating and Evaluating Related Metadata Solutions [In Development]
 1. Next Steps

 That is a genereal order to this proccess, however if you are operating this as an assisted 2 day on-site POC.
-It is recommended that you operate steps 2 and 4 beforehand.
-Once the related data has been successfully imported you can delete it so that it does not muddy the results from your first Predictor.
+It is recommended that you at least import the user-item-interaction data before arriving in person.

 ## Deploying Your Working Environment